DEC PRISM: RISC

-By the mid-1980s practically every company with a processor design arm began exploring the RISC approach.
-In spite of any official disinterest, DEC was no exception.
-In the period from 1982 to 1985, no fewer than four attempts were made to create a RISC chip at different DEC divisions.
-Titan from DEC's Western Research Laboratory (WRL) in Palo Alto, California was a high-performance ECL based design that started in 1982, intended to run Unix.
-SAFE (Streamlined Architecture for Fast Execution) was a 64-bit design that started the same year, designed by Alan Kotok (of Spacewar! fame) and Dave Orbits and intended to run VMS.
+SAFE (Streamlined Architecture for Fast Execution) was a 64-bit design that started in 1982, designed by Alan Kotok (of Spacewar! fame) and Dave Orbits and intended to run VMS.
 HR-32 (Hudson, RISC, 32-bit) started in 1984 by Rich Witek and Dan Dobberpuhl at the Hudson, MA fab, intended to be used as a co-processor in VAX machine.
 The same year Dave Cutler started the CASCADE project at DECwest in Bellevue, Washington.